vmenon1836/Simple-Exponential-Smoothing/README.md

-# Simple-Exponential-Smoothing-vs-Prophet
+# Simple-Exponential-Smoothing
-This is a basic forecasting done on Electric Production data set using Simple Exponential Smoothing and Prophet.
+This is a basic forecasting done on Electric Production data set using Simple Exponential Smoothing.

 Explainations are given alongside the codes.